-Babies are meant to stay close to their mother.
-Within the first hour after birth, a baby's reflexes help them crawl toward their mother’s chest, find the breast and nipple and latch.
-This biological blueprint of staying with mom protects them from any potential harm and keeps them close to their food source.
+Babies are meant to stay close to their mothers.
+Within the first hour after birth, a baby's reflexes help them crawl toward their mother’s chest, find the breast and nipple, and latch.
+This biological blueprint of staying with mom protects them from potential harm and keeps them close to their food source.

-During the newborn period, babies sleep for short periods of time day and night.
-Babies do not have the same internal clock or circadian rhythm as adults regulating time being awake during the day and asleep all night.
-Although over time, babies will begin to sleep a little longer at night around 4 months of age.
+During the newborn period, babies sleep for short periods of time, day and night.
+Babies do not have the same internal clock or circadian rhythm as adults, regulating time by being awake during the day and asleep all night.
+Although over time, babies will begin to sleep a little longer at night, around 4 months of age.
 Sleeping through the night means a stretch of 5 hours.
-Your baby may begin to have this longer stretch of sleep, but it doesn’t always remain consistent until at least one year old and often closer to 2 years old.
+Your baby may start to have this longer stretch of sleep, but it doesn’t always remain consistent until at least one year old and often closer to 2 years old.

 - Prolactin is one of the main hormones responsible for making milk.
 It is naturally highest in the middle of the night.
-When you nurse your baby during the night, it further raises the level of prolactin and increases your milk supply not only at night but for the next day.
+When you nurse your baby during the night, the prolactin level remains high for a sustained period, increasing your milk supply not only at night but for the next day.

-- Frequent milk removal during the first 6 months postpartum, avoiding long stretches between nursing provides a natural method of birth control called the Lactational Amenorrhea Method (LAM) and can provide up to 98% security of avoiding pregnancy.
+- Frequent milk removal during the first 6 months postpartum and avoiding long stretches between nursing provides a natural method of birth control called the Lactational Amenorrhea Method (LAM) and can provide up to 98% security of preventing pregnancy.

 - Natural way to help your baby connect with you and settle down for bedtime.
-Nursing for comfort slows your baby’s heart rate and allows them to relax and fall asleep more quickly.
+Nursing for comfort slows your baby’s heart rate and allows them to relax quickly and fall asleep.